maxkimmet/crossword/README.md

 - American style, densely packed 15x15 crosswords where all letters are part of both a horizontal and vertical clue
 - Mobile support

 This project is also an excuse for me to learn .NET Core and React.
-The crossword algorithm is written in Python.
+The crossword generator is written in Python.